• Skip to primary navigation

 • Vegan lentil shepherd’s pie

-• Oil-free potato hash
+• Oil-free breakfast potato

 As always, I hope enjoy this recipe for instant pot vegan red lentil chili that's oil-free!
 If you like the recipe, feel free to rate it and leave a comment.